Dream Machine fluidity

 Best prompts for Luma Ray 2

-“A dancer in flowing white fabric spinning in a sunlit forest clearing, camera orbits slowly around her, lens flare, volumetric god-rays”
+Dancer in flowing white fabric spinning in a sunlit forest clearing, camera orbits slowly, lens flare, fluid motion

 This is what aggregator access unlocks: one prompt, run in parallel against every model on gVideo — Sora 2 Pro, Kling, Veo, Luma, Seedance, Hailuo, Wan.
 You see the style differences side by side before committing credits to a final render.